-The immersion experience comes towards the end of the program, and features a data science project students can work on in teams, proving their skills.
-During this time students are evaluated on their ability to work together, as well as on the outcome of their project.
+An immersion experience comes towards the end of the program, and features a data science project students can work on in teams to develop and demonstrate their skills.
+During this time, students are evaluated on their ability to work together, as well as on the outcome of their project.
 Prospective employers may also observe students during their immersion experience to scout talent.

 Key Competencies and Objectives